Classical Ciphers

 Substitution, polyalphabetic, and steganographic methods

 Classical ciphers can be divided into several groups.
-Simple substitution ciphers such as Caesar and Atbash replace characters using fixed rules.
+Simple substitution ciphers such as Caesar, Atbash, ROT13, and Affine replace characters using fixed rules.
 Polyalphabetic ciphers such as Vigenere, Beaufort, and Gronsfeld use changing substitutions controlled by a key.

 Other systems explore different ideas.
-Playfair encrypts pairs of letters, Vernam introduces XOR operations and One-Time Pad concepts, while Bacon hides messages inside seemingly innocent text using steganography.
+Playfair encrypts pairs of letters, Vernam introduces XOR operations and One-Time Pad concepts, Hill uses matrix arithmetic, and transposition ciphers rearrange message positions.

 History of Classical Cryptography